simonbukin/personal-website/src/content/portfolio/gcs-security.md

 ### Involving user research in during the sprint process

 Given the size and privacy considerations of a company at the scale of Google, it was difficult to get clearance to get user feedback on prototypes since the approval process was lengthy.
 With the project being relatively short term, this led to making assumptions about user needs and empathizing in place of getting concrete user feedback in some places.
+Though I made sure to speak to as many internal users as I could, I was aware that this was not fully representative of our entire potential user base.
 In the future, baking in user research and usability testing into the timeline would have helped, if changing the timeline was at all possible.

 ### Scope creep